 Who are we?

-Thanet Early Years Project collects, uses and is responsible for certain personal information about you.
-When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
+Thanet Early Years Project collects, uses, and is responsible for certain personal information about you.
+When we do so, we are regulated under the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018, and we are responsible as the ‘controller’ of that personal information.

 The personal information we collect and use

-Personal information (such as name, date of birth, gender, home address and postcode)
+Personal information (name, date of birth, gender, home address, postcode)

-Special category characteristics (such as special educational needs (SEN) information, ethnicity, relevant medical information)
+Special category data (special educational needs (SEN) information, ethnicity, medical information)

-Parents/Carers Information (such as name, date of birth, National Insurance or National Asylum Support Service Number)
+Parents’/Carers’ information (name, date of birth, National Insurance number, National Asylum Support Service number)

-Financial eligibility information (such as 30 hours codes)
+Financial eligibility information (30 hours free childcare codes)

 How we use your personal information